davner/31daysofgrief.github.io/_posts/2024-10-02-day-2-the-edge-of-gargantua.md

 I received so much love and support after yesterday's post.
 The messages from friends and family reminded me of how much time it’s been since I last checked in.
 For some, their last memory of me is frozen in time, at my lowest moments: the celebration of life for my mom or my sister.
 A still of me at my lowest.

 For many of them, that’s the version they remember.
-But a lot has happened since then. **I never shared the work I’ve done to heal and process**. `#31DaysOfGrief` isn’t a cry for help—-it’s a reflection. **I truly appreciate the love, but I want you to know I’m doing well**.
+But a lot has happened since then. **I never shared the work I’ve done to heal and process**. `#31DaysOfGrief` isn’t a cry for help&mdash;it’s a reflection. **I truly appreciate the love, but I want you to know I’m doing well**.

 I hope this doesn’t come off as ungrateful for the check-ins.